slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Help with a precise thing («I can drop a lasagna at 4:00.») instead of «I’m here for you».
 Helpful people don’t ask «how can I help».
 They just help.
 - «It’s on documentation.
 If it’s not add it.»

-> *"The mind gives up before the body." (...)
-"Persistence beats timing.
-Execution beats luck.
-Not immediately but eventually." (...)
-"The optimal zone for performance is «slightly hungry»." (...)
-"Don’t settle and don’t struggle.
-Life is what flows in between." (...)
-"You get paid for being right first, and to be first, you can’t wait for consensus." (...)
-"Doing is faster than watching." (...)
-"Choose inspiration over envy." (...)
-"Better bored than busy."
--- Naval Ravikant*

 > *"If you have a dream, don’t waste your energies explaining why."
 -- Paulo Coelho*

-> *"I don’t count my sit-ups.
-I only start counting once it starts hurting."
--- Muhammad Ali*

-> *"If there’s no wind, row." (...)
-"The seed of all evil is laziness." (...)
-"The longer the tongue, the shorter the hands." (...)
-"Work is the medicine for poverty."
--- Proverbs*

 > *"As a grown man you should know better than to go around advising people."
 -- Bertolt Brecht*

+> *"The seed of all evil is laziness." (...)
+"The longer the tongue, the shorter the hands."
+-- Proverbs*

+> *"Doing is faster than watching."
+-- Naval Ravikant*

+> *"The most difficult is the decision to act, the rest is just tenacity."
+-- Andrea Earhart*

+> *"You miss 100% of the shots you don’t take."
+-- Wayne Gretzky*